 Give a Fork!

-Give a Fork! is an annual campaign run by Sustainable Table aimed at bringing about positive change through the food we eat.
+Give a Fork! is a campaign run by Sustainable Table aimed at bringing about positive change through the food we eat.
 The campaign gets people thinking about the environmental and ethical impact of the food we buy, whilst bringing the sexy back into caring.
 That’s why we’ve coined the term Grexy*.